clintval/cvbio/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Take control of your IGV session from end-to-end.

+If no inputs are provided, then no new sessions will be created.
+Adding multiple IGV-valid locus identifiers will result in a split-window view.
+You must have already configured your IGV application to allow HTTPS connections over a port.
+Enable remote control through the Advanced Tab of the Preferences Window in IGV.

 IGV Startup
 -----------

-There are three supported ways to initialize IGV:
+There are three ways to initialize IGV:

   * Let this tool connect to an already-running IGV session
   * Supply an IGV JAR file path and let this tool run it